Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Introduction

+determined by functions $\mathsf{F}_A$ of three distinct types: algebraic, analytic and `$\D$-geometric', with prescribed non-linearities (e.g. quasi-linearity, semi-linearity or fully non-linear etc.) imposed on vector valued functions $u$ with $n$-independent variables $x=(x_1,\ldots,x_n)$ and $m$-dependent variables $u=(u^1,\ldots,u^m).$ Standard multi-index notation $\sigma=(\sigma_1,\ldots\sigma_n)\in \mathbb{N}^n$ with \emph{order} $|\sigma|:=\sigma_1+\cdots+\sigma_n,$ is used and for simplicity the orders of each operator are taken to be the same. \begin{remark} We say that we are in the algebraic (resp. analytic) setting when the functions $\mathsf{F}_i$ are algebraic (resp. analytic).
+When the defining functions are smooth in variables $x,u$ but only polynomial in derivatives of orders $\geq 1,$ we say we are in the $\mathscr{D}$-geometric or almost-algebraic setting.\footnote{This was referred to as \emph{relatively--algebraic} in \cite{Paugam2022}.} \end{remark}

-We say we are in the algebraic (resp. analytic) setting when the functions $\mathsf{F}_i$ are algebraic (resp. analytic) and in either case one obtains $\mathcal{E}^{\infty}$ using the formal theory of $\PDEs$ and E. Cartan's tool of prolongation \cite{MasProlongation} by successively differentiating the ideal of relations.
-Equivalently, it means the ideal $\mathcal{I}$ is stable under an action by differential operators $\mathcal{D}_X \bullet \mathcal{I}\subset \mathcal{I}$, defined through a canonical involutive distribution $\mathcal{C}$ on jets.
+The classical geometric approach \cite{Krasilshchik1986}studies (\ref{eqn:NLPDE system}) in terms of an associated infinite-dimensional space -- an appropriate sub-manifold $Z^{\infty}$ of the space of infinite jets -- obtained via the formal theory of PDEs (E. Cartan's tool of prolongation \cite{Kuranishi1957}) by successively differentiating the ideal of relations.
+Equivalently, it means the ideal $\mathcal{I}$ is stable under an action by a sheaf of differential operators $\D_X \bullet \mathcal{I}\subset \mathcal{I}$, defined through a canonical involutive distribution $\mathcal{C}$ on jets.